michielbdejong/codespaces-weirdness/README.md

 # now you will see "Hello from d1"
 ```

-So even though I'm building both the oc1 and the oc2 image with --no-cache,
+So even when you're building the d2 image with --no-cache,
-in the output from the Docker build process for oc2 you can already see:
+in the output from the Docker build process you can already see:
 ```
 => [2/2] RUN echo Hello from d1 > greeting.txt
 ```